RepairAgent: An Autonomous, LLM-Based Agent for Program Repair: Approach

 Given the dynamic prompt, the LLM agent provides one response per cycle.
 To enable the middleware to parse the response, we specify the expected output format (Figure~\ref{fig:output format}).
 The ``thoughts'' field provides a textual description of the agent's reasoning when deciding about the next command.
 Asking the agent to express its thoughts increases the transparency and interpretability of the approach, provides a way to debug potential issues in the agent's decision-making process, and helps improve the reasoning abilities of LLMs~\cite{wei2022chain}.
 The ``command'' field specifies the next command to be executed, consisting of the name of the tool to invoke and the set of arguments.

 For example, Figure~\ref{fig:output example} shows a response of the LLM agent.
-The model expresses the need to collect more information to understand the bug.
-It then suggests a command that searches the code base with a list of keywords.
+The model expresses the need to collect more information to understand the bug and suggests a command that searches the code base with a list of keywords.